 Why don’t you ever write fiction?

 After attending a weekend memoir writing workshop at UCLA, I came home and wrote.
 This has become my predictable side effect after sitting in a classroom or in front of a zoom screen for two or three days of writing teacher-given prompts, then humbly sharing our work.
 One would think the first thing I’d want to do after two or three or even four days of an intensive writing workshop, would be to put my pen down, but it’s the opposite.
-Feeling inspired and heeding the suggestions that came from workshopping my pieces, I always look forward to continuing the process when the classes are over.
+Feeling inspired and heeding the suggestions that came from workshopping my pieces, I always look forward to continuing the process when the class is over.
 On the last day of class, zoom or in person, we share our writing goals with the class and six months later, we regroup on zoom for accountability.
 Those first few days post class, I begin to think about increasing my daily writing time and giving more weight to my goals, but after a few months, I settle back into my newly adjusted normal as the enthusiasm of the class wanes.
 I’m sure I’m not the only one in the class that does this.
 This time when I returned to Boulder, post class, I was met with a string of cold, rainy days.
 Not that I need gloomy weather to inspire writing, but it sure does help.
 Besides, I cherish the gray, rainy, gloomy days that tell me I need to stay indoors and leave my hiking boots at the door.
 They are rare where I live.
 And so I did.
 I called indoor recess, got my coffee, got comfortable at my desk and started typing.
 It wasn’t long before I had written 5,000 words, or about ten pages.
 Everything about what I was doing was routine except for one very big thing.
 I was writing fiction, not memoir, which was new, very unexpected and not at all what I had been doing at the workshop I had just attended.

 A few weeks before the workshop, my son, Grant, asked me why I never wrote fiction.
 It wasn’t the first time he had asked me that, but it was the first time I really paid attention to his question.